skippyr/becho/README.md

 You can specify that you want the output to use bold text by using the flag `-b` or `--bold`.

+You will only be able to see bold characters if your font support it.
+An example of font with great support is the one used in the screenshots.

 ### Underline

 You can specify that you want the output to use underlined text by using the